In Straightness Training (ST), we use the metaphor ‘ST Pyramid’ to explain that ST is not a linear process or a highway to success.

 So this example is just to give you an idea of how the Pyramid concept might work in your laboratory.

-So let's dive into this example:
+So let’s dive into an example of expeditions:

 1. Expedition “Look Alikes”